-Sifiso: I would say a rhombus is a closed foursided figure with all its sides equal.
+Sifiso: I would say a rhombus is a closed four sided figure with all its sides equal.

-Since this definition does not contain any redundant or superfluous information, it would appear that the student teacher is operating at Van Hiele Level 3.
+Since these definitions do not contain any redundant or superfluous information, it would appear that the student teachers are operating at Van Hiele Level 3.